 Let's copy one of the created three lines and rotate by 90 degrees, to get a line that is perpendicular to the strip.
 Then place it in such way so it crosses the strip.
 This will help us measure the width.

 Then copy the perpendicular line and place it so it touches the top line.
 Then extend the bottom line, until it crosses the perpendicular line we just added.
 This will help us measure the length of the strip.

-Easiest way to achieve that, is to create a textured component.
+The easiest way to achieve that, is to create a textured component.
 To do that, select the design in the component tree and activate the Create Texture Area tool.
 This example used the default settings of the tool.
 The tool will create a new component that will fill the whole 2D job boundaries.
 The component itself will be filled with the design in tiled manner.
-Now use Set Size tool to resize textured component to match the strip size.
+Now use the Set Size tool to resize textured component to match the strip size.

-Now the component have to be rotated and moved to fit between the lines be have drawn at the beginning.
+Now the component have to be rotated and moved to fit between the lines you have drawn at the beginning.
 This process can be made easier by utilizing Copy Along Vectors tool.
 To proceed, activate the tool and select the textured component first, then select the middle line in the strip while holding Shift.
-Make sure that Align objects to curveoption is selected and use Number of copies option.
+Make sure that Align objects to curve option is selected and use Number of copies option.
 Since our strip has already have a correct size, we only need one copy.
 However the tool would place the middle of our component at the beginning of the line only.
-If enter 3 as the number of copies, then the tool will place two copies of component at each end and in the middle.
-Afterwards copies at the ends can be simply deleted.
+If you enter 3 as the number of copies, then the tool will place two copies of component at each end and in the middle.
+Afterwards the copies at the ends can be simply deleted.
 The picture below shows the strip in the 3D view after being correctly positioned.